AYoonesi/AYoonesi.github.io/content/posts/American Contract Law I: An Overview/index.md

 **Who is Ian Ayres?**
 > Ian Ayres is a lawyer and an economist.
 He is the William K. Townsend Professor at Yale Law School, the Anne Urowsky Professorial Fellow in Law, and a Professor at Yale's School of Management.
 Professor Ayres has been a columnist for Forbes magazine, a commentator on public radio’s Marketplace, and a contributor to the New York Times' Freakonomics Blog.
 He has published 11 books (including the New York Times best-seller, Super Crunchers) and over 100 articles on a wide range of topics.
 Ian is a co-founder of stickK.com, a web site that helps you stick to your goals.
 In 2006, he was elected to the American Academy of Arts and Sciences.

----

-**Disclaimer:**

-> This text is AI-written, but based on my own notes.
-I gave the chatbot my ideas and it reshaped them.
-Based on this fact, I believe this is considered good.
-Whatever, this is good thing.